Ficool

 And then... silence.

 Victor gasped, the air rushing into his lungs like he hadn't breathed in years.
 He pulled his hand away from the creature, trembling, but something had changed.
-He felt it deep within — a dark power, coiling inside him, thrumming with life.
+He felt it deep within, a power, coiling inside him, thrumming with life.

 The bones cracked.
 The air warped faintly around it.

-Just as he was relishing in this unknown but terrible power, his vision twisted, the landscape that stretched out before him was wrong.
-The ground cracked and oozed with something dark and thick, as if the earth itself was bleeding.
-Above, the sky wasn't a sky at all — it burned, streaked with falling fire that drifted like dying embers through thick, ash-colored clouds.
-In the distance, jagged mountains loomed, rising like shattered monuments.
-Their peaks were twisted and broken, as if the gods themselves had fallen and left only bones behind.
+Just as he was relishing in this unknown but terrible power, his vision twisted, the landscape chnaged.
+The ground cracked and oozed with something dark and thick, Above, the sky wasn't a sky at all it burned.

-Far ahead, barely visible through the heat and smoke, a figure stood among the ruins of a dead kingdom.
+Far ahead, barely visible through the heat and smoke, a figure stood among the ruins.
 Massive.
 Unfathomable in shape.
-Its outline flickered at the edge of understanding — too large, too still.
+Its outline flickered at the edge of understanding, too large, too still.
 It didn't move, but it didn't need to.
 Victor could feel its gaze even from here, heavy and ancient, as if it had always been there, waiting for him.

 The vision collapsed around him like glass under pressure.
 The world blinked out of existence, and Victor stumbled back, gasping.
 The air punched into his lungs like he hadn't breathed in minutes.
 He dropped to one knee, heart hammering, sweat cold on his skin.

 "What…?" he muttered, pressing a hand to his head.
-His thoughts were scrambled, spinning.
-The world around him felt different — not visibly changed, but heavier somehow, as if reality had shifted when he wasn't looking.
+His thoughts were scrambled, spinning as he struggled to control his trembling body.

 More Chapters